jprinc16/congressional-record/README.md

 ## Want to run from source without installing?

 Run `python -m "congressionalrecord.cli"` from the root of the repository instead of the `parsecr` command, passing arguments as usual.

+## Code Notes
+This code is part of the Sunlight foundation and has been adopted by and maintained by the University of Tennessee.
+Credits:
+1. Jace Prince (Coding)
+2. Dr. Nathan Kelly (Implementation, testing, and research)

+This code is freely available on our public branch.